Updated July 2014

 KF9646 .L44 2011 (STACKS)

-Angel of Death Row: My Life as a Death Penalty Defense Lawyer, by Andrea D. Lyon, New York: Kaplan, 2010.
+Andrea D. Lyon, Angel of Death Row: My Life as a Death Penalty Defense Lawyer (2010).

 A prominent defense lawyer describes some of the death penalty cases she has worked on over the past 30 years.
 The book includes some discussion of gender discrimination against women lawyers.